Fasteners, Connectors and Flashing for Wood Treated With Copper-Based Preservatives

 Current Recommendations on Flashing for Treated Wood

-Flashing used in contact with treated wood must be compatible with the treated wood and be last long enough to be suitable for the intended application.
+Flashing used in contact with treated wood must be compatible with the treated wood and last long enough to be suitable for the intended application.
 Flashing must also be of the same type of metal as any fasteners that penetrate through them to avoid galvanic corrosion.
 Copper and stainless steel are the most durable metals for flashing.
 Galvanized steel, in accordance with ASTM A653, G185 designation, is also suitable for use as flashing.

 Other Fasteners, Connectors or Hardware as Recommended by the Manufacturer